watatomo/enstars-wiki/p/ss.md

   ```
 3. Open Photoshop and erase the shadow.
 It's always in the same spot
 ![2](img/ss/2.gif)
-  - This is where it gets a little more complicated, but it'll be easy once you know what you're doing.
+  - This is where it starts to get a little more complicated, but it'll be easy once you know what you're doing.
 4. Open the sprite's unity3d file onto UABE.
 It will ask you to decompress the file.
-You can just add a `1` at the end
+You can just add a `1` at the end of the file
-5. Press on `Info` and find the `base` texture2d file.
-Click the `Plugins` option at right, double-click `Edit`, then replace the texture with your edited one
+5. Press on "Info" and find the `base` texture2d file.
+Click the "Plugins" option at right, double-click "Edit," and then replace the texture with your edited one
 ![3](img/ss/3.gif)
 6. Save it as a new file
 7. **IMPORTANT:** *Compress* the newly saved file, otherwise it won't open in Rai's program